 💡 Read more: What is Gatsby?

 Following are some of the benefits of Gatsby that equally empower marketers and developers in building a rich web experience:

 Scalability: Gatsby is a complete solution for web development and real-time site deployment.
 It offers website deployment through cloud-based content delivery networks (CDN) like Gatsby Cloud.
 A cloud-native approach to content delivery serves websites that can scale to manage increasing site traffic.

 Speed: The combination of themes, plugins, and starters in the Gatsby ecosystem creates the perfect environment for accelerated site development.
 Gatsby’s smart page rendering preloads relevant content before it is even required, resulting in a fast and efficient site.

-Cost-effectiveness: The cloud-based content deployment and hosting offered by Gatsby are not only lightweight but also cost-effective.
+Cost-effectiveness: The cloud-based content deployment and hosting offered by Gatsby are both lightweight and cost-effective.
 Businesses using Gatsby do not require complex databases or servers to manage their content.
-Plus, for cost-effective content management, Gatsby offers budget-friendly content delivery on Netlify or Vercel.
+Plus, Gatsby offers budget-friendly content delivery on Netlify or Vercel for cost-effective content management.